Sugarcane mill: Diffusion

 Sugarcane diffusion is the process of extracting the sucrose from the cane by osmosis and lixiviation also known as leaching.
 There are two types of diffusers.
 One relies on immerging the mat of bagasse in the juice by counterflow.
 The other relies on percolation of the juice through the mat of bagasse.

 At a chemical level, the first step is to open the cells.
 This is usually done by revolving cane-knives and a three roller crusher, which together open most of the thin-walled cells.
 The juice is then removed from these opened cells by leaching.
 I.e. the sucrose from these opened cells dissolves in water.
 The diffusion process proper takes place on the 10-16% of sugar containing cells that have not been opened.
 First hot water is applied to kill the protoplasm of the cells.
 This makes that the walls of the cell becomes semipermeable.
 By osmosis, water or thinner juice can then enter the cell and replace heavier juice until an equilibrium is reached.
 In this phase sucrose penetrates the walls faster than non-sugar with higher molecular weight.
-This makes that the purity of the last extracted juice from diffusion is higher than that acquired by straight milling, even while diffusing extracts more sugar.
+This makes that the purity of the last extracted juice from diffusion higher than that acquired by straight milling, even while diffusing extracts more sugar.